-There is a vast empirical literature on the performance of different investor groups.
-There are two main distinctions between our study and prior research.
+There are two main distinctions between our study and prior empirical research on the performance of different investor groups.
 First, virtually all prior studies tend to analyze a particular investor group (e.g., mutual funds, pension funds, or hedge funds), while our data allow us to analyze all investor groups that compose the market.
+Thus, we are able to deal head-on with the adding-up constraint that lurks in the background of all studies of investor performance; the gross performance of all investors must sum to the market return.
 Second, virtually all prior studies rely on either quarterly holdings data or publicly reported returns data for the group analyzed.
 In contrast, we are able to analyze the complete trades and exact timing of all trades by each investor group.
 Our empirical analyses suggest that a focus on trades and the exact timing of those trades may be important for two reasons.
 First, the analysis of trades, rather than aggregate portfolio returns, focuses a sharper lens on the source of gains from an information advantage (trading), which is likely to provide a more powerful test of trading ability.
-Second, if a disproportionate amount of the gains (and losses) from trade occur within the first month following trade (a result we document later in this paper), knowledge of the exact timing of trades, rather than quarterly holdings, provides a more powerful test of trading ability.
+Second, if a disproportionate amount of the gains (and losses) from trade occur within the first month following trade (a result we document later in this paper), knowledge of the exact timing of trade, rather than quarterly holdings, provides a more powerful test of trading ability.

-There is considerable research evaluating the performance of institutional investors (primarily in the U.S.).
+There is considerable research evaluating, but little consensus regarding, the performance of institutional investors (primarily in the U.S.).
 The early work on the performance of mutual funds provided support for the strong version of market efficiency.
-For example, Jensen (1968) documents that the average return earned by mutual funds lags the market return, even before deducting fund expenses.
+For example, Jensen (1968) documents that the average return earned by mutual funds lags the market return, even before deducting fund expenses.3

 Though there is a general consensus that the average mutual fund is unable to beat the market net of fees, recent evidence indicates that at least some mutual funds may have trading ability.
-Perhaps closest in spirit to our own work is that of Chan, Jegadeesh, and Wermers (2000), who use quarterly mutual funds holding data to document stocks bought by mutual funds outperform those they sell.
+Perhaps closest in spirit to our own work is that of Chan, Jegadeesh, and Wermers (2000), who use quarterly mutual fund holding data to document stocks bought by mutual funds outperform those they sell.
 Coval and Moskowitz (2001) also use quarterly mutual fund holdings data and document mutual fund managers earn abnormal returns in excess of one percentage point per year on nearby investments.
-There is also evidence that U.S. pension fund managers perform well, but in all cases these studies have relied on self-reported data to a pension consulting firm.
-Finally, several studies document hedge funds earn superior returns.
+Early studies of pension fund performance provide results similar to Jensen's analysis of mutual funds (Brinson, Hood, and Beebower (1986); Beebower and Bergstrom (1977); Munnell (1983); Ippolito and Turner (1987)).
+In contrast, recent studies provide evidence that U.S. pension fund managers perform well, but in all cases these studies have relied on self-reported data to a pension consulting firm.
+Finally, several studies document hedge funds earn superior returns, though the survivorship bias and performance evaluation issues that plague these